TLara1/TLara1.github.io/_projects/20_project.md

 \begin{equation}
 \langle\eta(t)\rangle=0,\quad\langle\eta(t)\eta(t')\rangle=\delta(t-t').
 \end{equation}
 This is neat!
 We have shown that the motion of a colloid immersed in a fluid follows the usual potential gradient plus drag from moving through the fluid plus random thermal fluctuations.
-However, we will soon see that \ref{eq: langevin equation} is actually disastrous for doing classical calculus, and we will need a whole new machinery to operate on variables that evolve stochastically.
+However, we will soon see that Eq. \ref{eq: langevin equation} is actually disastrous for doing classical calculus, and we will need a whole new machinery to operate on variables that evolve stochastically.

 ## Itô Calculus
 Let's begin by considering the motion of a variable driven only by random fluctuations,